paldhous/ucsc/2016/investigative-policy/md_raw/class3.md

 Web scraping by coding is beyond the scope of this class.
 However, the underlying process is simple to understand: Identify the patterns you would need to follow if collecting the data manually, then write a program to automate the process and write the results to a data file.
 That often means experimenting to reveal the most efficient way of exposing all of the data you require.

-We have already been performing some of the elements of web scraping, by manipulating urls on web search forms and then downloading the individual links that are returned *en masse*.
+We have already been performing some of the elements of web scraping, by manipulating urls on web search forms and downloading the individual links *en masse*.

 There are a number of tools that allow non-programmers to scrape data from the web.
-These include [OutWit Hub](https://www.outwit.com/) and the Windows-only [Helium Scraper](http://www.heliumscraper.com/en/index.php?p=home).
-In today's class, we will use [**Import.io**](https://import.io/) and **[Kimono](https://www.kimonolabs.com/)**.
+These include [OutWit Hub](https://www.outwit.com/), the Windows-only [Helium Scraper](http://www.heliumscraper.com/en/index.php?p=home), and **[Kimono](https://www.kimonolabs.com/)**..
+In today's class, we will use [**Import.io**](https://import.io/).

 To demonstrate webscraping, we will download data on disciplinary actions against doctors in the state of New York.